ReactPoland/create-redux-app/README.md

 * LESS or Sass.
 * Hot reloading of components.

-Some of them might get added in the future if they are stable, are useful to majority of React apps, don’t conflict with existing tools, and don’t introduce additional configuration.
+Some of them might get added in the future if they are stable, are useful to majority of React Redux apps, don’t conflict with existing tools, and don’t introduce additional configuration.

 ## What’s Inside?

-The tools used by Create React App are subject to change.
+The tools used by Create React Redux App are subject to change.
 Currently it is a thin layer on top of many amazing community projects, such as:

 * [webpack](https://webpack.github.io/) with [webpack-dev-server](https://github.com/webpack/webpack-dev-server), [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) and [style-loader](https://github.com/webpack/style-loader)